The global skills and competency framework for the digital world

 Applies technical expertise to maintain and optimise databases, executing updates and employing automation tools.
 Configures tools and/or creates scripts to automate database tasks.

-Maintains operational procedures and checks that they are followed.
+Maintains operational procedures and checks that they are followed, including compliance with security policies.
 Uses database management tools to monitor load and performance statistics.

-Investigates and enables the resolution of database operational issues.
+Investigates and enables the resolution of database operational and security issues.
 Provides reports and proposals for improvement to stakeholders.

 Contributes to the planning and implementation of database maintenance and updates.
 Implements agreed database changes and maintenance routines.